A. The Financial Times crossword.

 - In the Young Bond novel Double or Die, a kidnapped teacher/crossword compiler plants clues to his abduction in his final cryptic crossword.

-- Note that crossword puzzles in Discworld apparently predate the Ankh-Morpork Times, as Vimes compared the references Heralds work into coats-of-arms as "crossword clues" back in Feet of Clay.
+- Feet of Clay implies that crossword puzzles predate the Ankh-Morpork Times, as Vimes compares the references Heralds work into coats-of-arms as "crossword clues".
+(Alternatively, it's a case of Orphaned Etymology.)

 - James P. Hogan's Giants' Star includes a cryptic crossword used to sneak information from Ganymede base to Earth.